Whats in this section?

 A care home offers support with things like washing, dressing and moving around.
 Care homes are also referred to as residential homes.

-A nursing home offers personal care like a care home but with qualified nurses on duty 24-hours a day.
+A nursing home offers personal care similar to a care home but with qualified nurses on duty 24-hours a day.

-This means that as well as care staff who help with moving and washing, nursing staff can administer medicines and provide medical care in the care home at any time of day or night.
+As a result, nursing homes have care staff who help with moving and washing and nursing staff capable of administering medicines and providing medical care in the care home at any time of day or night.

 If you are assessed as needing the level of care a nursing home provides, you might get a contribution towards your fees paid by the NHS.
-This is to help cover the cost of the nursing care.
-It is called Funded Nursing Care (FNC) or Registered Nursing Care Contribution (RNCC).
+This contribution is to help cover the cost of nursing care and is called Funded Nursing Care (FNC) or Registered Nursing Care Contribution (RNCC).

 Life in a care home

-Gone are the days when living in a care home meant endless days of watching TV.
-Now, residential care homes put on a variety of activities, often centred around the things their residents enjoy.
+Residential care homes put on a variety of activities often centred around the things their residents enjoy.

 Many homes now offer facilities like hairdressers, coffee shops and even cinemas!
-Routines and mealtimes tend to be flexible and activities to engage and stimulate residents are provided.
+Routines and mealtimes tend to be flexible, with provision for activities to engage and stimulate residents.

 Care home activities include things like: